kanakanaidu/SVSKOnlineFoodVegCart/README.md

-# Fruitsify - Food E-Commerce App built with React and Firebase
+# SVSK Online Store - Food E-Commerce App built with React and Firebase

-Fruitsify is a food e-commerce app that allows users to browse and search a variety of food products, including fruits, vegetables, rice, and more.
+SVSK Online Store is a food e-commerce app that allows users to browse and search a variety of food products, including fruits, vegetables, rice, and more.
 The project uses modern web development technologies and libraries to provide a seamless shopping experience.

 ## Demo

-Check out the live demo deployed on Vercel: [Food Ecommerce App(Fruitsify)](https://food-ecommerce-app.vercel.app/)
+Check out the live demo deployed on Vercel: [Fruits Ecommerce App(SVSK Online Store)](https://food-ecommerce-app.vercel.app/)

 ## Table of Contents